Philippine Idol: Semifinal round

 The Semi-Finalists were then divided by gender, with the two groups performing alternately at SM Megamall Cinema 3 on a stage built specifically for the live shows.
-The viewers voted for their favorites by dialing a toll-free telephone number or sending an SMS as often as possible from the end of the show until 8:30 p.m. the following day.
+The viewers voted for their favorites by dialing a toll-free telephone number or sending an SMS as often as possible from the end of the show until 8:30 p.m.
+PHT the following day.
 The four contestants of each group who received the highest number of votes entered the Finals.
 Ten of the remaining 16 semi-finalists then performed in a Wildcard round, with four contestants with the highest number of votes completing the Top 12 Finalists.
 Candidates for the Wildcard were announced after the second Semi-Finals Results Show, although it was shown on television a day later in Philippine Idol: Exclusive.

 Final round

 The Philippine Idol Final 12, as they appeared in an advertisement for the program.

 The Final Round started on September 30, 2006, in which each finalist sang one to three songs within a specified theme and received comments from each of the judges.
-The viewers continued to vote for their favorites until 8:30 p.m. the following day, which was shortened to two hours from the Fifth Finals Week.
+The viewers continued to vote for their favorites until 8:30 p.m.
+PHT the following day, which was shortened to two hours from the Fifth Finals Week.
 The finalist with the lowest number of votes was eliminated during the Results Show every week.
 However, there were special circumstances that did not result in eliminations during the Results Show, but then the votes were carried over the week after and eventually eliminated two finalists.
 The 12 Finalists also recorded a compilation album entitled Philippine Idol: The Final 12, consisting of Original Pilipino Music songs they have performed during the first Finals Week.
 The remaining three contenders, namely Gian Magdangal, Jan Nieto, and Mau Marcelo, competed in the Finale, instead of the usual two contestants in most Idol shows, held on December 9 and 10, 2006, at the Araneta Coliseum in Quezon City.